Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.md

 + Both username registration and lobbyname registration got **Anti-nameclash-feature** that avoids duplicates of the same name.
 + 22mar18: Added JS clientside manipulation countermeasures for form actions to ensure as much as possible that users actually follow the set out path.
 + Added HTML sanitization on serverside everywhere I could find that form data was received and used for taking action.
++ If a user (not the one that created the room) leaves by leave button, "reset" game room for the creator that is still left inside the room - reset all room variables and remove all room-related vars from client that left the room
++ Fixed so that in case of a Node.js crash a (somewhat) "pleasant" info screen is displayed and when node.js is back up and running, connected clients will automatically reconnect and be "reset" data-wise, doesnt much everything up
 --------------------------
 #### Miscellaneous
 + A complete reference list has been compiled for everything used to answer questions, or simple references used to refresh memory, as well as simulators and special code sharing sites/tools used throughout the entirety of the development process